What are harmful practices?

 Useful Links and Publications

-- OSCB FGM local procedures, screening tool and strategy
+- OSCB FGM procedure and further information

 - DoH FGM Multi-agency practice guidelines

 - Forced Marriage Unit (FMU) – A joint Foreign and Commonwealth Office and Home Office unit which operates both inside the UK (where support is provided to any individual) and overseas (where consular assistance is provided to British nationals, including dual nationals).
 The FMU operates a public helpline to provide advice and support to victims of forced marriage as well as to professionals dealing with cases.